Bioconductor/bioconductor.org/content/help/workflows/annotation-data.md

     ## load libraries as sources of annotation
     > library("hgu95av2.db")

+    ## To list the kinds of things that can be retrieved, use the cols method.
+    > cols(hgu95av2.db)

+    ## To list the kinds of things that can be used as keys
+    ## use the keytypes method
+    > keytypes(hgu95av2.db)

+    ## To extract viable keys of a particular kind, use the keys method.
+    > head(keys(hgu95av2.db, keytype="ENTREZID"))

-    ## map probe ids to ENTREZ gene ids...
+    ## the select method allows you to mao probe ids to ENTREZ gene ids...
-    > entrez <- hgu95av2ENTREZID[ids]
-    > toTable(entrez)
-      probe_id gene_id
+    > select(hgu95av2.db, ids, "ENTREZID", "PROBEID")
+       PROBEID ENTREZID
+    1 39730_at       25
-    1  1635_at      25
+    2  1635_at       25
-    2  1674_at    7525
+    3  1674_at     7525
-    3 39730_at      25
-    4 40202_at     687
-    5 40504_at    5445
+    4 40504_at     5445
+    5 40202_at      687

-    ## ... and to GENENAME
+    ## ... and to GENENAME etc.
-    > genename <- hgu95av2GENENAME[ids]
-    ## ... and merge results
-    > merge(toTable(entrez), toTable(genename))
-      probe_id gene_id                                          gene_name
+    > select(hgu95av2.db, ids, c("ENTREZID","GENENAME"), "PROBEID")
+       PROBEID ENTREZID                                           GENENAME
+    1 39730_at       25     c-abl oncogene 1, non-receptor tyrosine kinase
-    1  1635_at      25         c-abl oncogene 1, receptor tyrosine kinase
+    2  1635_at       25     c-abl oncogene 1, non-receptor tyrosine kinase
-    2  1674_at    7525 v-yes-1 Yamaguchi sarcoma viral oncogene homolog 1
+    3  1674_at     7525 v-yes-1 Yamaguchi sarcoma viral oncogene homolog 1
-    3 39730_at      25         c-abl oncogene 1, receptor tyrosine kinase
+    4 40504_at     5445                                      paraoxonase 2
-    4 40202_at     687                              Kruppel-like factor 9
+    5 40202_at      687                              Kruppel-like factor 9
-    5 40504_at    5445                                      paraoxonase 2

     ## find and extract the GO ids associated with the first id
-    > goIds <- mappedRkeys(hgu95av2GO[ids[1]])
+    > res <- select(hgu95av2.db, ids[1], "GO", "PROBEID")
+    > head(res)
+       PROBEID         GO EVIDENCE ONTOLOGY
+    1 39730_at GO:0000115      TAS       BP
+    2 39730_at GO:0000287      IDA       MF
+    3 39730_at GO:0003677      NAS       MF
+    4 39730_at GO:0003785      TAS       MF
+    5 39730_at GO:0004515      TAS       MF
+    6 39730_at GO:0004713      IDA       MF

-    ## use GO.db to find the Terms associated with the goIds, displaying
+    ## use GO.db to find the Terms associated with those GOIDs
-    ## the head (first six entries) of the result as a data frame
     > library("GO.db")
-    > head(as.data.frame(Term(goIds)))
-                                                                         Term(goIds)
+    > head(select(GO.db, res$GO, "TERM", "GOID"))
+        GOID                                                                   TERM
-    GO:0000115 regulation of transcription involved in S-phase of mitotic cell cycle GO:0006298                                                       mismatch repair
+1 GO:0000115  regulation of transcription involved in S phase of mitotic cell cycle 2 GO:0000287                                                  magnesium ion binding 3 GO:0003677                                                            DNA binding 4 GO:0003785                                                  actin monomer binding 5 GO:0004515                     nicotinate-nucleotide adenylyltransferase activity
-    GO:0006355                            regulation of transcription, DNA-dependent
-    GO:0006464                                          protein modification process
-    GO:0007155                                                         cell adhesion
-    GO:0007165                                                   signal transduction
+6 GO:0004713                                       protein tyrosine kinase activity

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>